tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Specifically, the goal for client queries is to achieve the following
 properties:

-1. No party other than the client and server may learn or control the names being queried by the client or the answers being returned by the server.
+1. No party other than the client and server can learn or control the names being queried by the client or the answers being returned by the server.

 2. Only a designated DNS resolver associated with the deployment that is also